mikabytes/clubhouse-gears/README.md

 # Recipes

-See these examples as a great way to understand how this all comes together.
+Try these examples as a great way to understand how this all comes together.

 ## Create story for invoicing every first and third wednesday of each month